arcamens/arcamens/site_app/static/site_app/help/index.md

 when you want to prioritize a card over some other cards that are classified under a given set of tags.

-The order of cards is defined by prioritization which is set as described below
+The order of cards is determined by prioritization which is set as described below

 Just click on the signal icon: